openstack/openstack-manuals/doc/install-guide/source/launch-instance-provider.rst

 ----------------------------

 #.
 Verify connectivity to the instance from the controller node or any host
-   on the public physical network:
+   on the provider physical network:

    .. code-block:: console